 Wildlife Policy Program

 Wild Utah Project has a long history of working on livestock grazing related issues in Utah.
-With a focus on Bureau of Land Management grazing management, and in partnership with many conservation organizations, we have worked to bring about improvements in livestock grazing decisions on the ground from the Grand Staircase Escalante National Monument to Rich County, Utah.
+With a focus on Bureau of Land Management grazing management, and in partnership with many conservation organizations, we have worked to bring best available and up-to-date science to inform improvements in livestock grazing decisions on the ground from the Grand Staircase Escalante National Monument to Rich County, Utah.

-See our library page and scroll to the bottom (to "Studies and Tools for Conservation Partners") for many examples of our work to help our partners work for better wildlife and wildland management and policy, ranging from 'Citizen Alternatives' for land and wildlife management plan revisions, to status reviews and literature reviews for imperiled species and uniquely sensitive habitats that our partners are working to protect.
+See our library page and scroll to the bottom to Studies and Tools for Conservation Partners for many examples of our work supporting organizations working on wildlife and wildland management and policy.
+Examples of these efforts range from 'Citizen Alternatives' for land and wildlife management plan revisions, to status reviews and literature reviews for imperiled species and uniquely sensitive habitats.